Time zone: PDT

 - Second training dataset released (May 20, 2019)

 - First training dataset released (April 15, 2019)

 The goal of the challenge is to evaluate new and existing algorithms for automated detection of liver cancer in whole-slide images (WSIs).
-There are two tasks and therefore two leaderboards for evaluating the performance of the algorithms.
-Participants can choose to join both or either tasks according to their interests.
+There are two tasks and therefore two leaderboards which evaluate the performance of the algorithms for each task.
+Participants can choose to join both tasks or the Task1 only according to their interests.